mikeabere/rental-frontend/README.md

 # rental-frontend
 T
 crat usiMECK(MnDB,Erss,Rat,Nes).
-The FnED uses ite, mterial-icns and trap.
+The FnED uses ite, merial-icns and trap.
 Tpe nm rn dv in the Coole to Rn the APP.